harish040506/Team-Debuggers/README.md

 ### Hidden Wall
 The **Hidden Wall** refers to the exact skill, level, or competency gap between the Digital Twin and the Ghost Twin that prevents selection.

-Career Compass explicitly surfaces this Hidden Wall.
+SkillDeltaX explicitly surfaces this Hidden Wall.

 ---